Funnyboy363/myshift/README.md

 ### Server Install Process

 `npm install`

+The script says to run the app using nodemon with app.js.
+In the gitbash, type the following:
 `npm start`

-(or) nodemon app.js to run the application should be available on port 3000
+This will start the app and run it up.
+The port should be available on 3000.

 ### How to use
 When in the app, only the page "Employees should currently show (As of Feb 23 2020) until logging in.
 This displays shifts of employees for a potential company that would use the app.